-The Company will have up to 6 months from the closing of the Proposed Public Offering to consummate a Business Combination.
-However, if the Company anticipates that it may not be able to consummate a Business Combination within 6 months, the Company may, by resolution of its board of directors if requested by the Sponsor, extend the period of time the Company will have to consummate a Business Combination up to two times, each by an additional 6 months (for a total of up to 18 months from the closing of the Proposed Public Offering), subject to the sponsor purchasing additional Private Placement Warrants.
+The Company will have until May 19, 2021 to consummate a Business Combination.
+However, if the Company anticipates that it may not be able to consummate a Business Combination by May 19, 2021, the Company may, by resolution of its board of directors if requested by the Sponsor, extend the period of time the Company will have to consummate a Business Combination up to two times, each by an additional 6 months (until May 19, 2022), subject to the sponsor purchasing additional Private Placement Warrants.
 The Company's stockholders will not be entitled to vote on or redeem their shares in connection with any such extension.
-Pursuant to the terms of the Certificate of Incorporation, in order to extend the period of time to consummate a Business Combination in such a manner, the Sponsor, upon no less than five days' advance notice prior to the applicable deadline, must purchase an additional 2,000,000 Private Placement Warrants, or 2,300,000 Private Placement Warrants if the underwriters' over-allotment option is exercised in full, at a price of \$1.00 per warrant, and deposit the \$2,000,000, or \$2,300,000 if the underwriters' over-allotment option is exercised in full, in proceeds into the Trust Account on or prior to the date of the applicable deadline, for each 6 month extension.
-The Sponsor is not obligated to purchase additional Private Placement Warrants to extend the time for the Company to complete a Business Combination.
+Pursuant to the terms of the Certificate of Incorporation, in order to extend the period of time to consummate a Business Combination in such a manner, the Sponsor, upon no less than five days' advance notice prior to the applicable deadline, must purchase an additional 2,300,000 Private Placement Warrants, at a price of \$1.00 per warrant and deposit the \$2,300,000 in proceeds into the Trust Account on or prior to the date of the applicable deadline, for each 6 month extension.
 In the event that the Company receives notice from the Sponsor five days prior to the applicable deadline of its wish for the Company to effect an extension, the Company intends to issue a press release announcing such intention at least three days prior to the applicable deadline.
 In addition, the Company intends to issue a press release the day after the applicable deadline announcing whether or not the funds have been timely deposited.
-Our sponsor has the option to accelerate its purchase of one or both halves of the up to 4,000,000 Private Placement Warrants (or up to 4,600,000 Private Placement Warrants to the extent to which the over-allotment option is exercised) at any time following the closing of the Proposed Offering and prior to the consummation of the Business Combination with the same effect of extending the time the Company will have to consummate a Business Combination by 6 or 12 months, as applicable.
+The Sponsor has the option to accelerate its purchase of one or both halves of the up to 4,600,000 Private Placement Warrants at any time following the closing of the Initial Public Offering and prior to the consummation of the Business Combination with the same effect of extending the time the Company will have to consummate a Business Combination by 6 or 12 months, as applicable.

-In addition to the Sponsor's ability to extend the Company's deadline to consummate a Business Combination in 6-month increments by purchasing additional Private Placement Warrants as described above, the Company may also hold a stockholder vote at any time to amend the Certificate of Incorporation to modify the amount of time the Company will have to consummate a Business Combination.
+In addition to the Sponsor's ability to extend the Company's deadline to consummate a Business Combination in6-month increments by purchasing additional Private Placement Warrants as described above, the Company may also hold a stockholder vote at any time to amend the Certificate of Incorporation to modify the amount of time the Company will have to consummate a Business Combination.
 The Sponsor and the Company's executive officers, directors and director nominees have agreed that they will not propose any such amendment unless the Company provides the Public Stockholders with the opportunity to redeem their Public Shares upon approval of any such amendment at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account, including interest earned on the funds held in the Trust Account (net of permitted withdrawals), divided by the number of then outstanding Public Shares.
-As used herein, "Combination Period" refers to (i) the 6-month period from the closing of the Proposed Offering in which the Company must complete a Business Combination, (ii) the 12- or 18-month period from the closing of the Proposed Offering in which the Company must complete a Business Combination if the Sponsor has extended the period of time for the Company to consummate a Business Combination by purchasing additional Private Placement Warrants, and (iii) such other time period in which the Company must consummate a Business Combination pursuant to an amendment to the Certificate of Incorporation.
+As used herein, "Combination Period" refers to (i) the 6-month period from the closing of the Initial Public Offering in which the Company must complete a Business Combination, (ii) the 12- or 18-month period from the closing of the Initial Public Offering in which the Company must complete a Business Combination if the Sponsor has extended the period of time for the Company to consummate a Business Combination by purchasing additional Private Placement Warrants, and (iii) such other time period in which the Company must consummate a Business Combination pursuant to an amendment to the Certificate of Incorporation.